ibm-cloud-docs/codeengine/configmap-secret.md

 With the CLI, you can create a secret where the data is pulled from a file, or specified directly with the `secret create` command.
 Secrets that are used to store simple name-value pairs are called *generic secrets*.

-Secrets that store information about how to authenticate to a container registry are called [registry access secrets (`imagePullSecret`)](/docs/codeengine?topic=codeengine-plan-image). **KEEP UPDATE or REMOVE??**
+In contrast, secrets that store information about how to authenticate to a container registry are called [registry access secrets (`imagePullSecret`)](/docs/codeengine?topic=codeengine-plan-image).
+Secrets that store information about how to access and authenticate to a Git repostory are called [Git repository access secrets](/docs/codeengine?topic=codeengine-code-repositories#create-code-repo-console)   **KEEP UPDATE or REMOVE??**

-You can create a secret in several ways.
+You can create a *generic* secret in several ways.
 For example, you can create a secret by specifying the key-value pairs directly on the command line or you can point to a file.

 **Before you begin**